ray-project/kuberay/docs/guidance/tls.md

 # TLS Authentication

 Ray can be configured to use TLS on its gRPC channels.
-This means that connecting to the Ray client on the head node will require an appropriate set of credentials and also that data exchanged between various processes (client, head, workers) will be encrypted ([Ray's document](https://docs.ray.io/en/latest/ray-core/configure.html?highlight=tls#tls-authentication)).
+This means that connecting to the Ray head will require an appropriate set of credentials and also that data exchanged between various processes (client, head, workers) will be encrypted ([Ray's document](https://docs.ray.io/en/latest/ray-core/configure.html?highlight=tls#tls-authentication)).